AlbertoBasalo/quark/README.md

 #### Running

-To run your code without having to build it just execute `npm run dev`
+To run your code without having to build it, just execute `npm run dev`

 #### Updating